 How serious is the coronavirus?

 What began in China has long since become a global challenge.
 The virus has spread rapidly, and the World Health Organization now classifies the outbreak of the corona pathogen as a pandemic.
-Worldwide, the number of infected and dead people is increasing; in China alone there are more than 80,000 cases (see the current figures per country here).
+Worldwide, the number of infected and dead people is increasing (see the current figures per country here).
 The governments react with school closures, bans on events, border closures, curfews or even declare a national state of emergency.

 How heavily affected is the economy?